Claude Code Output Truncated by Context Window

 Step 5: Compact strategically before the long reply

-If you have a long history of unrelated tool calls, run /compact to summarize them, freeing tokens for the upcoming reply.
-Be aware that detail may be lost.
+If you have a long history of unrelated tool calls, run /compact to summarize them yourself before asking for the big answer, freeing tokens for the upcoming reply.
+Detail may be lost, so review the recap.
+If surprise auto-compaction is the real problem, you can raise the trigger or turn it off:

 Step 6: Disable unused MCP servers or skills

-Each MCP server and skill adds system prompt tokens.
-Disable ones you do not need in this session:
+Each MCP server and skill adds system prompt tokens, which /context will show you.
+Disable ones you do not need this session:

 Step 7: For repeatable long outputs, write to a file